Injective metrizability and the duality theory of cubings: Abstract

 \section{Abstract}

-In his pioneering work on injective metric spaces Isbell attempted a characterization of cellular complexes admitting the structure of an injective metric space, following his discovery that finite metric spaces have injective envelopes naturally admitting a polyhedral structure.
-Considerable advances in the understanding, classification and applications of injective envelopes have been made by Dress, Huber, Sturmfels and collaborators (producing, among other results, many {\it specific} examples of injective polyhedra), and most recently by Lang, yet a combination theory explaining how to glue injective polyhedra together to produce large families of injective spaces is still unavailable.
+Following his discovery that finite metric spaces have injective envelopes naturally admitting a polyhedral structure, Isbell, in his pioneering work on injective metric spaces, attempted a characterization of cellular complexes admitting the structure of an injective metric space.
+A bit later, Mai and Tang confirmed Isbell's conjecture that a simplicial complex is injectively metrizable if and only if it is collapsible.
+Considerable advances in the understanding, classification and applications of injective envelopes have since been made by Dress, Huber, Sturmfels and collaborators , and most recently by Lang.
+Unfortunately a combination theory for injective polyhedra is still unavailable.

-In this paper we apply the duality theory of cubings -- simply connected non-positively curved cubical complexes -- to provide a more principled and accessible proof of a result of Mai and Tang on the injective metrizability of collapsible simplicial complexes.
-Our viewpoint allows an easy extension of their result to:
+Here we expose a connection to the duality theory of cubings -- simply connected non-positively curved cubical complexes -- which provides a more principled and accessible approach to Mai and Tang's result, providing one with a powerful tool for systematic construction of locally-compact injective metric spaces: